-China’s desire for a bigger role in the global economy, through projects such as its $900bn ‘new silk road’ initiative to facilitate trade between Europe and Asia, may create new opportunities for companies to get involved in the Chinese supply chain.
+China’s desire for a bigger role in the global economy, through projects such as its $900 billion ‘new silk road’ initiative to facilitate trade between Europe and Asia, may create new opportunities for companies to get involved in the Chinese supply chain.
 There are practical and political obstacles, however, and many fear a US-China trade war over the coming months.

-International business brings many benefits: according to research by think-tank, the US Middle Market Center, the most internationally focused middle-market exporters and importers tend to be the fastest-growing companies.
+International business brings many benefits: according to research by think tank, the US Middle Market Center, the most internationally focused middle-market exporters and importers tend to be the fastest-growing companies.

-However, leaders need to carry out careful, strategic planning to meet the many challenges they face, asking themselves at every turn: what is the state of the global economy and how is it affecting business?
+However, leaders need to carry out careful, strategic planning to meet the many challenges that they face, asking themselves at every turn: what is the state of the global economy and how is it affecting business?
 Cautious engagement seems the wisest path.
 They must partner with the right advisors, research individual markets carefully, anticipate policy shifts and adapt to them more swiftly and effectively than their competitors.

 If they do this well, small and middle-market companies can continue to thrive in the global economy.
 It is time for company leaders to step up to the plate.
 Their business’s future success, and even survival, depends on it.

-CEO, RSM International
+Source: RSM International